WMed offers financial assistance for its degree programs including the Doctor of Medicine, master's, and dual-degrees.

 - Was granted “independent” status by an undergraduate financial aid office.

-Students demonstrating eligibility for need-based scholarships may be required to submit federal tax transcripts obtained from the IRS, and W2 forms.
+Students demonstrating eligibility for need-based scholarships may be required to submit federal tax transcripts obtained from the IRS, letter of non-filing and W2 forms.

 Student Loan Programs

 Students who submit a FAFSA and meet federal eligibility requirements will be offered federal Direct Unsubsidized and Grad PLUS loans as part of their financial aid offer.
 Students should carefully review their expenses and borrow only the amount of loans that they need.

 Students are encouraged to consider borrowing federal loans before considering private/alternative loans.
 Federal loans include benefits such as fixed interest rates and income-driven repayment plans not typically offered with private loans.
 Private loans may not have the same flexibility of repayment or may be more expensive than federal student loans.